rmsrosa/rode_convergence_euler/docs/src/examples/12-wiener_linearhomogeneous_testCI.md

   X_t = e^{\int_0^t W_s \;\mathrm{d}s} X_0.
 ```

-## Computing a solution with the exact distribution

 As seen in the first example of this documentation, once an Euler approximation is computed, along with realizations $\{W_{t_i}\}_{i=0}^n$ of a sample path of the noise, we consider an exact sample solution given by
 ```math
     X_{t_j} = X_0 e^{\sum_{i = 0}^{j-1}\left(\frac{1}{2}\left(W_{t_i} + W_{t_{i+1}}\right)(t_{i+1} - t_i) + Z_i\right)},